quelmap-inc/quelmap/README.md

 5. Analyze the correlation between **Relationship Satisfaction with Manager** and **Years with Current Manager**.
 6. Perform a **t-test** to test whether there is a difference in **Job Satisfaction** between employees who have worked at **one or more previous companies** and those who have worked at **none**.

+### Uploadable data type
+Following type of data can be uploaded from web UI.
+- CSV file
+- EXCEL file
+- SQlite db file

+Once you upload files, the data will be converted into data table and stored in container volume.

 ### Connect to Database with connection string (Preview)
 Normally, uploaded data is stored in the volume of the Postgres container, but you can also execute SQL directly against an external database.
 A connection string with read permissions is required.
 (Since unexpected changes may occur, it is recommended to use a user with read-only permissions.)